qzheng75/qzheng75.github.io/_posts/projects/2025-11-04-Vocab-Learning.md

 **Purpose**: A randomized quiz interface for testing your vocabulary knowledge.

 **How to Use**:
-- Open this worksheet to see 20 randomly selected vocabulary words
+- Use "Generate Quiz" button to create a quiz from randomly drawn words in your vocab list
-- Test yourself by covering the definition column and trying to recall meanings
+- Test yourself by covering the definition column and trying to recall meanings.
+Reveal the answers with the "Show Answers" button
-- Use the macro buttons (if available) to generate new quiz sets
-- Your quiz results can be logged to track performance over time
+- Your quiz results can be recorded to track performance over time in the dashboard

 **What You'll See**:
 - ID, Word, Definition, and Form columns for each quiz question
-- 20 random entries from your vocabulary list
+- Random entries from your vocabulary list

-**User Interaction**: Active testing worksheet—interact freely
+**User Interaction**: Interact only with the buttons on the right.

 ---